2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 What are some key differences between the Voltage and LunaNode setups?

-## Installing BTCPay Server on a Umbrel node
+## Installing BTCPay Server on an Umbrel node

 <chapterId>3298e292-6476-5fe0-836c-7fa021348799</chapterId>

 By the end of these steps, you can accept lightning payments to your BTCPay store on your local network.
-This process will also apply if you run an umbrel node in s restaurant or business.
+This process will also apply if you run an umbrel node in a restaurant or business.
 If you want to connect this store to a public website, follow the Advanced exercise to expose your umbrel node to the public.

 https://umbrel.com/